 Recipe Tips & Substitutions

-• You can also use baby kale in this recipe, but you won’t need to steam baby kale as long as regular kale.
+• One bunch of kale will yield about 3 cups of kale leaves when the stems are removed.
+You can also use baby kale in this recipe, but you won’t need to steam baby kale as long as regular kale.

 • You can also substitute any other type of leafy green in this recipe for the kale including collard greens, bok choy, chard, or spinach.
+See my article all about green leafy vegetables.

 • Feel free to use chia seeds instead of hemp seeds, if you prefer.
 You can also use almond milk, orange juice, apple juice, or coconut water instead of carrot juice.
+You can also add a squeeze of lemon juice if you like.

-• If you’re serving this recipe to kids, you may want to add a tablespoon or two of peanut butter to help mask the flavor of the greens.
+• If you’re serving this recipe to kids, you may want to add a tablespoon or two of peanut butter or almond butter to help mask the flavor of the greens.
 In that case, reduce the amount of hemp seeds to two tablespoons.
 This will alter the overall nutritional value, but not by much.

 photo showing pouring a green smoothie into a jar.